Wenchang Hainan, China Travel Guide

 Consider purchasing carbon offsets for your flights.
 Many airlines present this option directly during booking, or you choose independent carbon offset providers.
 This approach lessens the environmental influence of your travel.

 Seek properties and tour operators that feature their environmental certifications or stated sustainability practices.
-While widespread "eco-labels" might appear less frequent than in some Countries in the west, some resorts and guesthouses make conscious efforts.
+While widespread "eco-labels" might appear less frequent than in a Number of countries in the west, some resorts and guesthouses make conscious efforts.
 Inquire about their waste management, energy efficiency, and local sourcing policies.

 Hainan works on coral reef protection and protecting marine life efforts.